 Whilst we do try and vary our tours and go to different places, the Diplo is still very much part of YPT folklore.
 If the walls could talk in that place!
 It also tends to be where we spend most of New Year’s Eve in Pyongyang; as the first company to have started running New Year tours to North Korea, we feel that this very much cements our position as true pioneers!

-If you’d like to visit the Diplo yourself, sign up for our New Year’s Party tour!.
+If you’d like to visit the Diplo yourself, sign up for our one of our North Korea Tours.